viprlab/viprlab.github.io/_posts/2016-05-30-New-beginnings.md

 **Visual Processing Lab** or ViPr Lab (just say, "viper") is what we set out to do.
 A gathering of like minded people working on anything *visual* that needs *processing*, be it images or videos, visualizations or interfaces, applications that are lightweight or heavy simulations that pack a punch.

-Our ethos revolves around the following points that we think are essential to build a strong research group:
+Our ethos revolves around the following points that we think are essential to build a cohesive research group with strong output:

 - Faculty-postgraduate-undergraduate research cohesion *Projects are not independent work.
-They should involve everyone.*
+They should involve everyone across the board if possible.*
-- Persuasive research environment -- *People learn best by example.
-A little dose of competition wouldn't hurt.*
+- Persuasive research environment -- *People learn best from examples.
+A little dose of healthy competition wouldn't hurt.*
 - Paper reading group -- *To do better research, start reading more.*

+Before returning to my work, here's a nice pic of a viper.
 {% include image.html url="http://www.cayoanimalwelfaresociety.org/wp-content/uploads/2014/09/EyelashViper2.jpg
 " max_width="240px" %}